Parents take on struggle for trans rights for their kids and others in conservative Poland

 As she hugged one teenager and young adult after another, Misiorna kept crying, and some of them cried too.

 Her journey as the mother of a transgender child has led her to advocating for understanding and acceptance.
-She has teamed up with others in a group called “We, the Parents,” which works to defend transgender youth.
-The parents seek to be models of unconditional love for other families in the largely Catholic society.
+She has teamed up with others parents who work to defend transgender youth and support each other.
+Their group, called “Transgender in Family,” seeks to be models of unconditional love for other families in the largely Catholic society.

 Their efforts kicked into higher gear after the country's conservative ruling party leader, Jaroslaw Kaczynski, mocked transgender people in speeches on and around the time of Warsaw's yearly Pride parade last year.